What is Cerebral Palsy?

-No your child's condition won’t deteriorate further unless there are any underlying factors like any illness or infection, may cause the child's progress to come to stand still.
+No.Your child's condition will not deteriorate further unless there are any underlying factors such as any illness or infection which may cause the child's progress to come to stand still.

-Why do the muscles become weak in Cerebral palsy or why do deformities happen?
+Why do the muscles become tight or why deformities happen?

 Stiffness in the muscles is due to spasticity, contractures or both.
 It is difficult to distinguish between spasticity and shortening and during growth spurts the child's bones will grow more rapidly than muscles, which lead to tightening and activities like walking or standing makes it more apparent.
 Treatment for spasticity and shortening is different.

 Every child with cerebral palsy is different from each other, and so it is not possible to come to a conclusion.
-As parents you are always curious and worried about your child's walking progress.
-However children with mild Cerebral Palsy can learn to walk independently, children with moderate Cerebral Palsy may walk with a stick or walker and children with severe Cerebral Palsy are generally wheelchair bound.
+Unless the child has been observed over time by the peadrician and therapist.
+As a parents you are always curious and worried about your child's walking.
+However children with mild cerebral palsy can learn to walk independently, children with moderate cerebral palsy may walk with a stick or walker and children with severe cerebral palsy are generally wheelchair.

 Will my child learn how to talk?

-Yes and no. Children with CP may not have any difficulties to talk ,while few may have controlling the movements around the mouth or delay in developing learning skills.
+Yes and no. Children with cerebral palsy may not have any difficulties to talk ,while few may have controlling the movement s around the mouth or delay in developing learning skills.
 Children with cerebral palsy will need help from a speech therapist to learn how to use alternative methods of communication or develop speech.

 Can my child be independent?

 The aim of all the treatment is to encourage these children to learn to be as independent as possible.
 As parents it is always important for you to encourage your child to do as much as possible.
-Children with mild Cerebral Palsy may not have any problems achieving independence but the ones with severe Cerebral Palsy may require assistance from others throughout their lives.
-Always be there for your children, don’t give up!
+Children with mild cerebral palsy may not have any problems achieving independence but the ones with severe cerebral palsy may require assistance from others throughout their lives.

 Can my child develop behavior problem?